From School to Home: How to Promote Generalization of Executive Functioning Skills

 • “demonstrates across two different settings”

-• “shows skill when asked by three different teachers”
+• “shows skill when asked by three different mentors”

 When we embed generalization criteria into our goals, it promotes the idea that generalization is a priority and a required part of our learner’s success.